The Ultimate List of CRM Statistics for 2023

 Having the right knowledge management software integrated within a CRM can help you save time and improve efficiency by allowing employees to find answers quickly, even if they’re not experts in specific fields.

-This way, reps can get instant access to product information or other relevant details while closing sales.
+Reps can instantly access product information or other relevant details while closing sales.

 Some solutions even integrate with other software and share this information across different departments.